 New York Association for Jewish Children becomes the Jewish Child Care Association; Building Fund Campaign for Expansion and Modernization is begun; Norman S. Goetz becomes the twelfth President of Federation (1945-1948); Inwood YM-YWHA is founded; The Williamsburg YM-YWHA begins sponsoring Camp Hatikvah; The Central Bureau for the Jewish Aged (CBJA) was founded as an umbrella agency of other agencies that offered services to the elderly by the Federation of Jewish Philanthropies.

 Jewish Social Service Association and Jewish Welfare Society of of Brooklyn merge and become a part of Jewish Family Service of the City of New York.

-Maimonides Hospital is formed as a result of a merger between Israel Zion Hospital of Boro Park and Beth Moses Hospital of Williamsburg; Altro Health and Rehabilitation Services expands services to include persons suffering from cardiovascular disabilities.
+Maimonides Hospital is formed as a result of a merger between Israel Zion Hospital of Boro Park and Beth Moses Hospital of Williamsburg; Altro Health and Rehabilitation Services expands services to include the treatment of those suffering from cardiovascular disabilities.

-Operation "Magic Carpet" airlifts begin (National UJA) from Yemen to Israel; Gustave Hartman YM-YWHA is founded.
+Operation “Magic Carpet” airlifts begin (National UJA) evacuating Yemeni Jews to Israel; Gustave Hartman YM-YWHA is founded.

-Operation "Ezra" airlifts begin (National UJA) from Iraq to Israel; the Bronx House and Emanuel supported camps merge to become the Bronx House-Emanuel Camps; Ella Fohs Camp for Children is founded.
+Operation “Ezra” airlifts begins (National UJA) evacuating Iraqi Jews to Israel; the Bronx House and Emanuel supported camps merge to become the Bronx House-Emanuel Camps; founding of the Ella Fohs Camp for Children.